 The same three tests were performed on two different environments, a single-server environment and a multi-repo environment.
 Each environment contained only out-of-the-box integrations, scripts, and commands.

 - Ingest and run 50 incidents with an automated playbook to completion.

 - Ingest and run 100 incidents with an automated playbook to completion.

 - Ingest and run 500 incidents with an automated playbook to completion.

-Incidents are ingested via an integration which fetches incidents.
+Incidents are ingested via HTTP REST request.

 Each incident automatically triggers the default phishing playbook (complicated level), which performs the actions listed below.
 These actions are performed simultaneously for all incidents, on each test.

 - Auto-run IOC extraction and reputation checks for all indicators

 - Notify users (administrators and the email sender) about the progress of the incident